khairinafifah/khairinafifah/README.md

-### Hi There! 👋
+### Hi, I'm Khairina Afifah 👋

-I'm a UI enthusiast, as a Front-End or UI design.
+A UI enthusiast, as a Front-End or UI design.
 Currently working as Software Engineer, especially Front-End.

 I'm also a learner, hardworker and I love making new friends.
 Working on developing current skills and learning new skills.